appscode/blog/content/post/relicensing/index.md

 If you are a Noncommercial organization as defined by the [PolyForm Noncommercial License] ](https://polyformproject.org/licenses/noncommercial/1.0.0/) or using AppsCode products for personal use, you should be able to continue to use our products as you are doing today.
 For commercial organizations, we are offering a 14 day trial license.
 This should allow you to use AppsCode Enterprise products for free in CI environments.

-We are also working on a hosted version of KubeDB products where customers will be able to BYOK.
+We are also working on a hosted version of KubeDB products where customers will be able to BYOK(Bring Your Own Kubernetes).
 We hope to share more in later part of the year.

 ## Conclusion